AndrewHazelden/Fusion-Studio-FuScript-IDE-Tools-and-Pipeline-Scripts/README.md

 **Step 2.** Unzip the **"FuScript-Integration-for-BBEdit-on-MacOS.zip"** file.
 Open up the new **"FuScript-Integration-for-BBEdit-on-MacOS"** folder that was created.

-**Step 3.** Copy the "Fusion" folder into the BBedit Scripts folder location you opened in step 1.
+**Step 3.** Copy the "Fusion" folder into the BBEdit Scripts folder location you opened in step 1.

 ![Copy the Fusion folder](Images/copy-fusion-folder.png)